radixy0/lmutil_parser_win/README.md

 # lmutil_parser_win

-Parser that extracts users from a lmutil log file, written in c#
+launches lmutil lmstat, and filters out the users of each module. written in c#